unyt-org/uix/docs/manual/02 Imports.md

 > [!WARNING]
 > Because network requests are asynchronous, imported functions always return a `Promise` that must be awaited.
-> You should keep in mind that all value updates are propagated asynchronously between endpoints.
+> For the same reason, all value updates are propagated asynchronously between endpoints.

 ## Security